 Russian Diploma Accepted for School and Work

-There are many professional and academic opportunities outside of Russia for individuals educated in Russia.
+With ABC Translations, creating, launching and There are many professional and academic opportunities outside of Russia for individuals educated in Russia.
 Russian to English diploma translation is often the first step required before a candidate can be officially considered for a professional position, or being accepted into an academic program outside of Russia.
 To speed up the process, it is a good idea to acquire a certified and notarized Russian diploma translation before you start applying for jobs, or before you start applying to academic programs outside of Russia.
 Including an official diploma translation with your applications can speed up the process and set you apart as somebody who is on-the-ball and prepared.

 The Russian Diploma of Incomplete Higher Education